spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Allow function call on certain conditions

-Many a times you might want a user to call a particular function only when certain conditions are met.
-Such conditions might require you to check the value of certain fields from the incoming request or from the database.
+Many a times you might want a user to queue a particular event only when certain conditions are met.
+Such conditions might require you to check the value of certain fields from the event data or from the database.
 Or it can be a custom validation altogether.
 The security rules in Space Cloud are made keeping this flexibility in mind.

 ### Match incoming requests
 This rule is used to allow a certain request only when a certain condition has been met and all the variables required for matching are present in the request itself.
-Every request for a function call contains 2 variables - `auth` and `params` present in the `args` object.
-Generally this rule is used to match the parameters sent by user with the auth object.
+Every request to queue an event contains 2 variables - `auth` and `params` present in the `args` object. `params` is the event payload queued by the user.
+Generally this rule is used to match the payload sent by user with the auth object.
 It can also be used for role based authentication.

 The basic syntax looks like this: